JamCoreModding/right-click-harvest/README.md

 ## Developers and Modpack Creators

-To see information on tags added by RightClickHarvest, visit [DEVELOPERS.md](https://github.com/JamCoreModding/RightClickHarvest/blob/1.19.x/DEVELOPERS.md).
+To see information on tags and the API added by RightClickHarvest, visit [DEVELOPERS.md](https://github.com/JamCoreModding/RightClickHarvest/blob/1.19.x/DEVELOPERS.md).